-The Federal Fiscal Year (FFY) 2011 Highway Safety Performance Plan (HSPP) addresses the national priority program areas of NHTSA and FHWA.
-The following national priority program areas will be addressed by DHTS in FFY 2011: alcohol and other drug countermeasures, pedestrian and bicycle safety, occupant protection, police traffic services, community traffic safety programs, roadway safety, traffic records, motorcycle safety, and emergency medical services.
+The Federal Fiscal Year (FFY) 2012 Highway Safety Performance Plan (HSPP) addresses the national priority program areas of NHTSA and FHWA.
+The following national priority program areas will be addressed by DHTS in FFY 2012: alcohol and other drug countermeasures, pedestrian and bicycle safety, occupant protection, police traffic services, community traffic safety programs, roadway safety, traffic records, emergency medical services and motorcycle safety.
 The State and Community Highway Safety grant program, known as the Section 402 Program, is the primary source of funding for these initiatives.
 Federal law requires that 40 percent of these funds be used by or for the benefit of local government.
 Grants are also accepted from federally tax-exempt, nonprofit organizations that provide traffic safety services throughout the State.
 The Plan provides for a budget of 65 percent for projects that benefit local jurisdictions.

 In accordance with other federal highway traffic safety grant funding statutes and NHTSA policies, the Plan must include documentation that demonstrates the intended use of grant funds for other highway safety grant programs.
-In addition to the Section 402 Program, several other funding sources in FFY 2011 will be used to continue the highway safety program.
-These include: Section 405 Occupant Protection Incentive grant, Section 406 Safety Belt Performance grant, Section 408 Traffic Safety Information System grant, Section 410 Alcohol Incentive grant, Section 2010 Motorcycle Safety grant, and Section 2011 Child Safety and Child Booster Seat grant.
+In addition to the Section 402 Program, several other funding sources in FFY 2012 will be used to continue the highway safety program.
+These include: Section 405 Occupant Protection Incentive grant, Section 406 Safety Belt Performance grant, Section 408 Traffic Safety

+Information System grant, Section 410 Alcohol Incentive grant, Section 2010 Motorcycle Safety grant, and Section 2011 Child Safety and Child Booster Seat grant.

-The FFY 2011 Highway Safety Plan includes a budget of over \$11 million that will be allocated as illustrated below:
+The FFY 2012 Highway Safety Performance Plan includes a budget of nearly \$11 million that will be allocated as illustrated below:

-FFY 2011 FEDERAL HIGHWAY SAFETY FUNDING SECTION 402 SECTION 402 STATE AND COMMUNITY GRANT PROGRAM SECTION 405 OCCUPANT PROTECTION INCENTIVE GRANT \$ 700,000 SECTION 406 SAFETY BELT PERFORMANCE GRANT \$ 500,000 SECTION 408 TRAFFIC SAFETY INFORMATION SYSTEM GRANT \$ 550,000 SECTION 410 ALCOHOL INCENTIVE GRANT \$3,000,000 SECTION 2010 MOTORCYCLE SAFETY GRANT \$ 150,000 SECTION 2011 CHILD SAFETY SEAT AND CHILD BOOSTER SEAT GRANT \$ 525,000
+FFY 2012 FEDERAL HIGHWAY SAFETY FUNDING SECTION 402 STATE AND COMMUNITY GRANT PROGRAM \$6,000,000 SECTION 405 OCCUPANT PROTECTION INCENTIVE GRANT \$ 600,000 SECTION 406 SAFETY BELT PERFORMANCE GRANT \$ 48,000 SECTION 408 TRAFFIC SAFETY INFORMATION SYSTEM GRANT \$ 550,000 SECTION 410 ALCOHOL INCENTIVE GRANT \$3,005,000 SECTION 2010 MOTORCYCLE SAFETY GRANT \$ 150,000 SECTION 2011 CHILD SAFETY SEAT AND CHILD BOOSTER SEAT GRANT \$ 400,000

-The FFY 2011 HSPP begins with the Performance Plan, which articulates the highway safety goals - determined through careful problem identification and analysis -performance measures, and projects and programs that address these goals.
+The FFY 2012 HSPP begins with the Performance Plan, which articulates the highway safety goals - determined through careful problem identification and analysis -performance measures, and projects and programs that address these goals.